visiblevc/ember-has-scrolled-modifier/README.md

 `has-scrolled` modifier accepts two positional arguments:

 - `direction`: tracks scroll direction.
 Possible values are 'vertical', 'horizontal'
 - `callback`: will be called when scroll event happened.
-A boolean argument will be passed which indicates if the element was scrolled in the specified direction.
+A string argument will be passed which indicates how far the element was scrolled in the specified direction.
+Possible values are:

+  - `start`
+  - `middle`
+  - `end`
+  - `none` (when element isn't scrollable)

 Contributing
 ------------------------------------------------------------------------------

-See the [Contributing](CONTRIBUTING.md) guide for details.
+PRs are welcome.

 License